Sorry, we could not find what you are looking for.

-A beaux arts building designed in 1917 by Cass Gilbert, New Haven’s Union Station was a grand public building until the decline of passenger railroads led to its closing in 1954.
-Suffering from lack of maintenance, extreme water damage, and graffiti, it was almost demolished, until the Northeast Corridor Improvement Project came to the rescue.
+New Haven’s Union Station was a grand public building until the decline of passenger railroads led to its closing in 1954.
+Suffering from lack of maintenance, extreme water damage, and graffiti, it was almost demolished, until the Northeast Corridor Improvement Project came to the rescue in 1979.

-Newman completely cleaned and restored the water damaged ceilings, exterior masonry and windows, interior limestone walls, chandeliers, clocks, ticket windows and shop fronts.
+Newman completely cleaned and restored the water damaged ceilings, exterior masonry and windows, the interior limestone walls, the chandeliers, clocks, ticket windows and shop fronts.
 We installed new wooden benches replicating the originals, and removed offices on the balconies, allowing natural light to flood through the arched windows.
 New skylights and stainless steel ceilings in the subways draw natural light into once dark spaces.